-If in a transverse bulkhead there are steps or recesses of not more than 3.05 metres (10 feet) in length located within the transverse extent of assumed damage as defined in sub-paragraph (b) of this paragraph, such transverse bulkhead may be considered intact and the adjacent compartment may be floodable singly.
-If, however, within the transverse openings into one or several holds, such as grain feeding holes, such hold or holds shall be considered as flooded simultaneously.
+- (e) Where a main transverse bulkhead is located within the transverse extent of assumed damage and is stepped in way of a double bottom or side tank by more than 3.05 metres (10 feet), the double bottom or side tanks adjacent to the stepped portion of the main transverse bulkhead shall be considered as flooded simultaneously.
+If this side tank has openings into one or several holds, such as grain feeding holes, such hold or holds shall be considered as flooded simultaneously.
 Similarly in a ship designed for the carriage of fluid cargoes, if a side tank has openings into adjacent compartments, such adjacent compartments shall be considered as empty and flooded simultaneously.
 This provision is applicable even where such openings are fitted with closing appliances, except in the case of sluice valves fitted in bulkheads between tanks and where the valves are controlled from the deck.
-Manhole covers with closely spaced belts are considered equivalent to the unpierced bulkhead except in the case of openings in topside tanks making the topside tanks common to the holds.
+Manhole covers with closely spaced belts are considered equivalent to the unpierced bulkhead except in the case of openings in topside tanks making the topside tanks common to the holds. - (f) Where the flooding of any two adjacent fore and aft compartments is envisaged main transverse watertight bulkheads shall be spaced at least 1/3L^{2/3} or 14.5 metres (0.495L^{2/3} or 47.6 feet), whichever is the lesser, in order to be considered effective.
+Where transverse bulkheads are spaced at a lesser distance, one or more of these bulkheads shall be assumed as non-existent in order to achieve the minimum spacing between bulkheads."